 The best retailers should outline all the properties relating to their range of bats.
 Length, width and weight are the obvious starting points but the question of the sweet spot, and whether it is pre-prepared should also be listed.
 The option to return and buy an alternative should also be available if the bat doesn’t feel comfortable when it arrives.
 One more important note I like to emphasize is that it’s imperative that before getting out to the field, you fully prepare your cricket bat by knocking-in.

-Choose your bat wisely as it is your best weapon on the pitch and these key points can help you in terms of making the right choice.
+Choose your bat wisely as a correct size bat is your best weapon on the pitch and these key points can help you in terms of making the right choice.